arduino/docs-content/content/hardware/04.pro/shields/portenta-uwb-shield/tutorials/01.user-manual/content.md

 #### Bluetooth® Communication

 For examples that use Bluetooth® Low Energy communication (like the Nearby Demo), you'll also need the [`ArduinoBLE` library](https://github.com/arduino/ArduinoBLE).
-This library enables Bluetooth® Low Energy communication functionality for device discovery and initial connection setup before UWB ranging begins.
+This library enables Bluetooth Low Energy communication functionality for device discovery and initial connection setup before UWB ranging begins.

 #### Installing the Libraries and Board Cores